Skip to main content

 How will winning cases be recognized?

-All eligible cases will be published on USAID Learning Lab and may be featured in newsletters, email blasts, and other social media.
+All eligible cases will be published on USAID Learning Lab and may be featured in our Learning Matters newsletter, as well as in email blasts and on Learning Lab’s X and LinkedIn accounts.

 Answers to Common Questions